NYUDataBootcamp/Book/py-fun1.md

 The first line is our input, we typed it.
 The number in brackets `[1]` is a line number.
 We don't type it, it's there in the console to begin with.
 As we proceed the number [1] increases to [2], [3], and so on.
 The second line -- the one that starts `Out[1]` -- is the response or output Python produces.

 The second calculation, `2 * 3`, does the same thing.
 The spaces around the * don't change the output.
-As a general rule, we can put spaces wherever we think they make the code more readable.
+As a general rule, we can put spaces wherever we think they make the code more readable -- In fact, Python's [style guide](https://www.python.org/dev/peps/pep-0008/) encourages you to [use white space](https://www.python.org/dev/peps/pep-0008/#whitespace-in-expressions-and-statements) in a way that makes your code readable.

 The third calculation is division.
 The input and output are